 A service plan budget has been developed to deliver services that benefit the assessed lodging businesses.
 A detailed annual budget will be developed and approved by VHB.
+The table below illustrates the initial annual budget allocations.
 The total initial full year budget was anticipated to be \$5,000,000.
-Fiscal year 2019 covered the five (5) month period from February to June 2019, resulting in a lower anticipated budget for the first five (5) months of HBTBID operation.
+Fiscal year 2019 covereds the five (5) month period from February to June 2019, resulting in a lower anticipated budget for the first five (5) months of HBTBID operation.